DanaTryon/git-cheatsheet/readme.md

 				Creates a `.git` folder to start tracking version history. git status			Displays the current state of your working directory and staging area.
-Shows which files are modified, staged, or untracked.
+Shows which files are modified, staged, or untracked. git add <filename>		Stages changes to a specific file so they’re ready to be committed.
+				Use `git add .` to stage all changes.